 For 2019, HOME present a monumental, year-long season dedicated to Celebrating Women in Global Cinema.
 Co-curated by Rachel Hayward, HOME’s Film Programme Manager and Andy Willis, Senior Visiting Curator: Film at HOME, the season will focus on women working on both sides of the camera, promising an unprecedented selection of rare and hard to see films made by women from around the world.
 Hayward explains, “we’re taking our on-going commitment to diverse and inclusive film programming to the next level with the theme of women in film permeating our cinemas for an entire year – as opposed to a one-off season or event.”

 In a year when the Academy of Motion Pictures saw that no women filmmakers were nominated for Best Director, HOME’s initiative seems timely.
-In addition to inspiring, necessary retrospectives of under-celebrated filmmakers such as New German Cinema director, Margarethe von Trotta and Hollywood star, director and producer Ida Lupino, HOME will also champion new work by women.
-Film fans visiting HOME’s website and browsing their brochures will be able to look out for the Celebrating Women in Global Cinema stamp, which will provide a quick way to identify and support cinema made with significant contributions by female filmmakers.
+There have been plenty of events already, including inspiring, necessary retrospectives of under-celebrated filmmakers such as New German Cinema director, Margarethe von Trotta and Hollywood star, director and producer Ida Lupino.
+But there’s plenty more to come, and film fans visiting HOME’s website and browsing their brochures will be able to look out for the Celebrating Women in Global Cinema stamp, which will provide a quick way to identify and support cinema made with significant contributions by female filmmakers.

-The initiative won’t ignore pioneering work by women in British and American cinema either.
-In addition to the celebration of Hollywood figure, Ida Lupino, cinemagoers can come together to discover the work of Euzhan Palcy, the first black woman to direct a Hollywood studio picture (A Dry White Season, 1989), and Oscar, Emmy, Grammy and Tony-award winning Barbra Streisand.
-Closer to home, local filmmaker Carol Morley receives the retrospective treatment to coincide with the release of her latest film, an adaptation of the Martin Amis novella Out of Blue.
+The initiative doesn’t ignore pioneering work by women in British and American cinema though.
+In addition to the celebration of Hollywood figure, Ida Lupino, earlier this year, HOME brought filmgoers together to discover the work of Euzhan Palcy, the first black woman to direct a Hollywood studio picture (A Dry White Season, 1989), as well as Oscar, Emmy, Grammy and Tony-award winning Barbra Streisand.
+Closer to home, local filmmaker Carol Morley received the retrospective treatment, while Joanna Hogg arrived with The Souvenir.

 At Creative Tourist, we’ll be featuring events throughout the year.
-Read on to discover individual events scheduled as part of Celebrating Women in Global Cinema at HOME, and be sure to check back as more details are confirmed over the next twelve months. #WomenAtHOME
+Read on to discover individual events scheduled as part of Celebrating Women in Global Cinema at HOME, and be sure to check back as more details are confirmed. #WomenAtHOME